OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

 In the context of reverse engineering defense, jailbreak detection mechansism are added to make it a bit more difficult to run the app on a jailbroken device, which in turn impedes some tools and techniques reverse engineers like to use.
-As with most other defenses, jailbreak detection is not a very effective on its own, but having some checks sprinkled throughout the app can improve the effectiveness of the overall anti-tampering scheme.
+As is the case with most other defenses, jailbreak detection is not a very effective defense on its own, but having some checks sprinkled throughout the app can improve the effectiveness of the overall anti-tampering scheme.
+Typical jailbreak detection techniques on iOS include:

-Some typical Jailbreak detection techniques:
+##### File-based Checks

-Check for the existence of files, such as:
+Checking for the existence of files and directories typically associated with jailbreaks, such as:

 ~~~
-/Library/MobileSubstrate/MobileSubstrate.dylib
 /Applications/Cydia.app
+/Applications/FakeCarrier.app
+/Applications/Icy.app
+/Applications/IntelliScreen.app
+/Applications/MxTube.app
+/Applications/RockApp.app
+/Applications/SBSettings.app
+/Applications/WinterBoard.app
+/Applications/blackra1n.app
+/Library/MobileSubstrate/DynamicLibraries/LiveClock.plist
+/Library/MobileSubstrate/DynamicLibraries/Veency.plist
 /Library/MobileSubstrate/MobileSubstrate.dylib
+/System/Library/LaunchDaemons/com.ikey.bbot.plist
 /System/Library/LaunchDaemons/com.saurik.Cydia.Startup.plist
+/bin/bash
+/bin/sh
+/etc/apt
+/etc/ssh/sshd_config
+/private/var/lib/apt
+/private/var/lib/cydia
+/private/var/mobile/Library/SBSettings/Themes
+/private/var/stash
+/private/var/tmp/cydia.log
+/usr/bin/sshd
+/usr/libexec/sftp-server
+/usr/libexec/ssh-keysign
+/usr/sbin/sshd
+/var/cache/apt
+/var/lib/apt
+/var/lib/cydia
+/var/log/syslog
+/var/tmp/cydia.log
 ~~~

+##### Checking File Permissions

-Write a file to the /private/ directory:
+Attempting to write a file to the /private/ directory.
+This should only be successful on jailbroken devices.

 ~~~